 Managing side effects of stomach cancer

 Stomach cancer and its treatment can cause many side effects.
-Some of these side effects are permanent and may affect your ability to eat, digest foods and absorb essential nutrients.
-Here we look at common side effects and how to manage them.
+Some of these side effects are permanent and may change what you can eat, and how you digest foods and absorb essential nutrients.
+Here we look at the common side effects and how to manage them.

 Learn more about: